Computer-based assessment in secondary and higher education

 Do you have

-• no or little equity capital and
+• little or no equity and

 What am I entitled to?